stampa serigrafica

 • Cannot print gradients (smooth color blends).

-• Best for simple logos or text.
+• Il migliore per simple logos or text.

 • Uses one-color vinyl (like stickers).